navsaini/MeetInTheMiddle.Backend/README.md

 `mvn spring-boot:run`
 to run the application.

-## Current things to be done
+## Tasks completed
-Everything is set up including [Google Places API client](https://github.com/windy1/google-places-api-java) and library to [calculate midpoint.](https://github.com/grumlimited/geocalc) Only thing left to do is to fit the methods from Google Places with midpoint calculation and find list of places.
+1) Everything is set up including [Google Places API client](https://github.com/windy1/google-places-api-java) and library to [calculate midpoint.](https://github.com/grumlimited/geocalc).
+2) Given two coordinates, a list of locations in the geographic midpoint can be found.

+##To Do
+1) .getDetails() is not working
+2) Continue integration with front-end